theSuperStudioDev/test2/README.md

 A: There is two options:

-- Use the "Login with your token" option in the Phoenix Nuker.
+- Use the "Login With DiscordApp Token" option in the Phoenix Nuker.

 - Go to Discord in your browser, login, press CTRL+SHIFT+I, head to Console tab and paste this code:
 ```javascript